othmar52/instrupella/README.md

         ( consider to respect (non)silence or saved cuepoints )
   - [x] volume control for pre listening
   - [x] make tracklist browsable by midi controller + sniff audio + load to deck
+  - [x] add optional filter for "confirmed tempo only"

 ### database
   - [x] add flag to database for marking tracks with changing tempo/downbeat